contains the active ingredient valganciclovir

 to store medicines.

-If your doctor tells you to stop taking VALGANCICLOVIR MYLAN or the expiry date has
+If your doctor tells you to stop taking VALGANCICLOVIR MYLAN, or the tablets have

-passed, ask your pharmacist what to do with any medicine that is left over.
+passed their expiry date, ask your pharmacist what to do with any tablets that are

-VALGANCICLOVIR MYLAN - valganciclovir 450 mg: A pink, biconvex, oval, beveled edge
+VALGANCICLOVIR MYLAN - valganciclovir 450 mg are pink, biconvex, oval, beveled edge

-film-coated tablet with "M" on one side and "V45" on the other side.
-Bottles of 60
+film-coated tablets with "M" on one side and "V45" on the other side.

 Iron oxide red